IES Tokyo: Society and Culture

 Students applying for the Japanese Society and Culture Program are not required to have any prior Japanese language experience.

 Students are required to take an appropriate-level Japanese language course while abroad.
 However, students who wish to continue studying Japanese at Haverford must take a test upon returning.
 Intensive Japanese fulfills Haverford’s language requirement.
+The application requirements can be found on the IES website.

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.